lwr27/lab/README.md

 terraform apply
 ```

-Then push a change to trigger the pipeline — no credential updates needed.
+Push a change to index.html to trigger the pipeline.

 ## Tear down